kaiewiggins/kaiewiggins.github.io/_posts/2017-04-27-Preview-Chapter-1.md

 *End, CH1*

+**Want more?
+Sign up for my [mailing list](https://www.getrevue.co/profile/kaiespace) for extended previews, a chance at ARC copies and more!**

-**For longer-running fans, the full first beta readers edition can be read on Wattpad as [BTE Beta1](https://www.wattpad.com/story/106720262-bte-beta1)**
+For longer-running fans, the full first beta readers edition can be read on Wattpad as [BTE Beta1](https://www.wattpad.com/story/106720262-bte-beta1)